 If the HTTPS asset is slow to load, but eventually is blocked, you’ll want to adjust your firewall rules.

-Quick Place To Generate Large Ad And Other DNS Queries
+Real Websites: Quick Places To Generate Large Ad And Other DNS Queries

 This is a strange site: it’s a single Webpage with a bunch of iframes that load up different Websites along with advertisements.
 You can’t actually see the entire Website because of the size if the iframe, but if you